strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 Cron needs to be [enabled](/developer-docs/latest/setup-deployment-guides/configurations/optional/cronjobs.md#enabling-cron-jobs) in your main Strapi instance.
 Otherwise, the cron jobs will not be executed.
 :::

-The `cron` object allows you to add cron jobs to the Strapi instance but this must be done in the [bootstrap](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#bootstrap) lifecycle function
+The `cron` object allows you to add cron jobs to the Strapi instance.

 ```js
 // path: ./src/plugins/my-plugin/strapi-server.js